argentini/Argentini.SqlPkg/README.md

 # SqlPkg for Microsoft SqlPackage

-SqlPkg is a 64-bit .NET 7.0 command line (CLI) wrapper for the Microsoft SqlPackage CLI tool, providing additional features, like the exclusion of specific table data and destination purging prior to import.
+SqlPkg is a 64-bit .NET 7.0 command line (CLI) wrapper for the Microsoft SqlPackage CLI tool with the goal of making common backup and restore operations easier and more powerful.
+It does this through new `Backup` and `Restore` actions that provide additional features like the exclusion of specific table data in backups and destination prep prior to restore.

 ## Features